aashishvanand/ccreward-web/README.md

 ## License

-This project is licensed under the MIT License.
+This project is available under a dual license - open source for non-commercial use and a commercial license for business use.
 See the [LICENSE](LICENSE) file for details.

+Open Source License (for non-commercial use)
+The project is freely available for non-commercial use under the terms specified in the LICENSE file.
+This allows for personal use, educational purposes, and open source projects.

+Commercial License
+For any commercial use of this project, including but not limited to using it as part of a business process or incorporating it into a commercial product or service, a separate commercial license is required.
+The fee for the commercial license varies based on the size of the company.
+Please contact the author for more information on commercial licensing.

 ## Attribution Requirements

-If you use, modify, or distribute this project, please provide attribution by including the following:
+Regardless of whether you are using the project under the open source or commercial license, if you use, modify, or distribute this project, please provide attribution by including the following:

 1. The name of the project: Credit Card Rewards India Calculator
-2. The project's GitHub repository URL: https://github.com/aashishvanand/credit-card-rewards-india-calculator
+2. The project's GitHub repository URL: https://github.com/aashishvanand/credit-card-rewards-web
 3. The name of the original author: Aashish Vivekanand

 Example attribution: